The Rancho de la Osa Story

 “This ranch very well might be home to more history than anywhere else in Arizona.”
 (Dude Ranching in Arizona, Arcadia Publishing).
 Rancho de la Osa is a unique convergence of Native American, Spanish, Mexican, ranching, political and Hollywood/celebrity history.

 Native American History: The ranch headquarters was originally a village for Tohono O’Odham (once called Papago) Indians and possibly the Hohokam.
-Many artifacts, including metates and pottery shards have been found and continue to be.
+Many artifacts, including metates and pottery shards have been found and continue to be here.

-Spanish History: Rancho de la Osa boasts Arizona’s oldest continually used building that was built at the Indian village around 1720 by Jesuit missionaries who had traveled with Father Kino (Kino died in 1711).
+Spanish History: Rancho de la Osa boasts Arizona’s oldest continually used building that was built at the Tohono O’Odham village in 1722 by Jesuit missionaries who had traveled with Father Kino (Kino died in 1711).
 The building was a mission outpost which served as a place of worship, a trading post and an inn for travelers.
-Today it is used for often, including special events and ranch gatherings.
+Today it is used for special events and ranch gatherings.

 The ranch was part of the 1812 Ortiz Brothers Spanish land grant.